mugerwabenrbard/TagsAPI/README.md

 And the default tags in both the makeup and hairstyle collections entered manually

 The app runs on port 3000 and server on port 3001

+Endpoint for all makeup tags http://localhost:3001/makeup

+Endpoint for all hairstyle tags http://localhost:3001/hairstyle